 Fraudsters are clever.
-They're constantly changing the way they do things to try and trick you into giving away your details.
+They're constantly changing the way they do things to try and trick you into giving away your money or details.
 Be aware - and try to stay one step ahead of them.
 But if you think you've been a victim of fraud, call us immediately on 0800 121 8899.

 Identity fraud is when someone steals your personal details and uses them to act fraudulently in your name.

 They can open new bank accounts, take out loans, apply for credit cards and order goods leaving you with the debt.
 They can also take over your personal bank accounts, order new cards and re-register for online banking so they can withdraw your cash.

 A spoof website imitates a genuine website in order to fraudulently collect personal or sensitive data from customers.
 Spoof websites can be hard to spot because they're designed to look like the genuine article - but watch out for small clues like a spelling mistake in the web address.